Join the ACOG mentorship program as either a mentor or a mentee and find rewarding professional relationships.

 ACOG is an organization that supports physicians in training and in practice, and advocates for quality care for women.
 Successful ob-gyns can often look back over their professional careers and identify mentors who helped them along the way.
 These relationships are generally informal and born out of circumstance—the attending physicians that taught us in medical school, the co-residents with whom we trained, the practice partners with whom we worked.
 ACOG’s Mentorship Program facilitates these relationships through a formal mentor-mentee matching program and informal networking at meetings and events.
-The program is open to all of ACOG’s medical student, Junior Fellow, and Fellow members.
+The program is open to all ACOG members.

 What Can I Expect From Mentorship?

 The term "mentor" is used to define the role of an individual with personal and professional experiences that enable them to provide guidance, education, and advice.
 The scope and focus of mentoring relationships will vary for every mentor-mentee pair, as it will reflect the individual needs of the participants.